 Climate Change.
 Going by current science, a link is being established and solidified between the various gases (known as Greenhouse Gases) that are byproducts of our various activities—most prominently Carbon Dioxide—and the many global changes that have been observed over the years.

 The rise of greenhouse gases in our atmosphere is leading to a general upsetting of the many processes that govern the global weather and climate, as these gases can trap more heat from the sun in the atmosphere.

 This temperature rise is seen to lead to a rise in global mean sea levels as the polar ice caps become reduced and melt.
 It also has an observed effect on the weather—leading to stronger hurricanes, for example—and the climate, as the seasons become less regular and predictable, droughts occur longer and more often, and rainy seasons become more intense and destructive.

 What You Can Do with a Degree in Environmental Science

-According to the United States Department of Labor, Environmental Science careers have a projected growth of 7.8% between 2019 and 2029 (faster than average).
+According to the United States Department of Labor, Environmental Science careers have a projected growth of 5% between 2021 and 2031 (as fast as average).
 This is one of today’s fastest-growing professions because of the steady need for experts in this discipline.